DM-Colgate/evaporation/README.md

   -T, --TchiMchi        use MESA data files to solve for DM temperature with Eq.
-4.10 from Spergel and Press 1985 -M MESA, --MESA MESA  mass of DM in GeV to use, plot stellar params from MESA -E, --Evap            calculate and plot DM evaporation rate using MESA data files -e, --evapcsv         plot DM evaporation rate using previously calculated csv file -R R311, --R311 R311  mass of DM in GeV to use, plot Goulde Eq.
+4.10 from Spergel and Press 1985 -M MESA, --MESA MESA  mass of DM in GeV to use, plot stellar params from MESA -E, --Evap            calculate and plot DM evaporation rate using MESA data files -P POLY, --poly POLY  calc the evap polytrope, give the CSV file holding the tau vs. mu data for an N=3 polytrope -S STAR, --star STAR  100, 300, or 1000
+  -e, --evapcsv         plot DM evaporation rate using previously calculated csv file -R R311, --R311 R311  mass of DM in GeV to use, plot Goulde Eq.
 3.11 -H, --heatmap         plot heatmaps for alpha, beta, and gamma